divio/divio-cloud-docs/how-to/quickstart-gatsby.rst

     docker-compose up

+This starts up the container with the default ``command`` in the ``docker-compose.yml`` file:

+..  code-block:: bash

+    gatsby develop --port 80 --host 0.0.0.0

 Try accessing the site at http://127.0.0.1:8000/.

+If you comment out that line in ``docker-compose.yml``, it will start up with :ref:`the command specified in the Dockerfile <deploy-gatsby-dockerfile-cmd>` instead.

 You now have a working, running project ready for further development.
 All the commands you might normally execute in development need to be run inside the Docker container -  prefix them with ``docker-compose run web``.